newcontext-oss/kitchen-terraform/README.md

 More information can be found in the
 [Ruby gem documentation][ruby-gem-documentation].

+The `kitchen doctor` command can be used to validate the system and the configuration file.

 ### Caveats

 Versions of Terraform in the 0.11 series may cause `kitchen test` to